crystall1nedev/signing-apt-repo-faq/README.md

-# How to sign a Cydia repository... correctly.
+# How to sign an APT repository... correctly.

 To prevent your users from possibly facing man-in-the-middle attacks and secure your repository, you should follow these steps.
 To get started, we'll need you to have a GPG key to sign with and export the public key (it's easier than you might think).
 I provide instructions for Linux and macOS because these are the two operating systems I use--this should be doable in WSL or Cygwin.